-Milton was showing us that, ironically, Aristotle didn’t understand Plato’s idea!
+Milton was showing us that, ironically, Aristotle didn’t understand Plato’s poetry!
 And therefore, that we could not discuss whether or not to ban poets from the republic, from an Aristotelean (literal) point of view.
-Because it seems, that Plato was not an Aristotelean, he was a Platonist!
+Because it seems, that Plato was not an Aristotelean, but a Platonist.

 Plato specifically mentions certain events in some of his dialogues, to locate the date of the dialogue.
 The Charmides dialogue (translation by Thomas Taylor, in 1804) begins:

 “Yesterday, when I came in the evening from the army, I gladly returned to my accustomed exercise, in consequence of having been for some time absent from it; and entered into the Palaestra of Taurean Neptune, which is opposite to the royal temple … But Chaerepho, as if he had been insane, leaping from the midst of them, ran towards me, and taking me by the hand, O Socrates, says he, how were you saved in the engagement?
 For a short time before we came away there was a battle at Potidaea, of which those that are here just now heard.”
 [Note: Charmides was Plato’s uncle.]

 Socrates was returning home after a long absence, on military service as a hoplite, from the battle of Potidaea (432 BC) and the following two-year siege.

 The Republic dialogue (translation by Rev. Hary Spens, in 1763) begins: